What is Gross Margin?

 - The higher the gross margin ratio, the more revenue that remains upon subtracting cost of goods sold (COGS), which can be allocated towards operating expenses and non-operating costs.

-- Gross Profit → The gross profit metric represents the remaining revenue after subtracting direct costs (COGS)
+- Gross Profit ➝ The gross profit is the remaining revenue after subtracting direct costs (COGS)

-In accordance with GAAP accounting standards, the cost of goods sold (COGS) are matched to the associated revenues in the same time period, which is commonly known as the “matching principle”.
+In accordance with GAAP accounting standards, the cost of goods sold (COGS) is matched to the associated revenues in the same time period, commonly known as the “matching principle”.

 - Direct Labor Costs